brainsnorkel/WarMask/README.md

 ## Installation

-1. Copy the `Warmask` folder to your ESO AddOns directory
+1. Copy the `WarMask` folder to your ESO AddOns directory
 2. Ensure LibAddonMenu-2.0 is installed
 3. Enable the addon in-game